Sighisoara: Medieval Citadel & Old Town

 Sighisoara is a classic link in the Saxon chain, so it slots neatly into a wider Transylvania trip.
 Our Transylvania road trip guide runs the loop that ties Sighisoara to the fortified villages, the Saxon towns and the mountain road, with real leg-by-leg distances and the rovinieta road tax, and our Romania 7-day itinerary shows where a Sighisoara stop fits across a week.

 The nearest big base is Brasov, about two hours away, the other great Saxon town with its own old centre and the castles beyond; our Brasov guide covers what to do there.
 On the way south you pass Sinaia and the opulent Peles Castle, the 19th-century royal palace many travellers rate as Romania’s finest interior, and the Dracula-branded Bran Castle sits in the same corner of the map.
-If you are starting or ending in the capital, our Bucharest guide covers the shortlist there.
+Our Bucharest guide covers the capital if that’s where you land.
+Sighisoara, though, is a place to sleep rather than to visit: the citadel belongs to residents and their guests once the last coach has gone.

 On the map